-Beginning with fiscal year 2005-06, the administration of Graduate School awards (Project Grants set up on funds 101 or 135) will change.
+Beginning with fiscal year 2005-06, the administration of the Office of the Vice Chancellor for Research and Graduate Education (VCRGE) awards (Project Grants set up on funds 101 or 135) will change.
 As you will see in award letters, the account coding is now one of your usual campus department UDDS/ORG codes (e.g., A07XXXX for a CALS department, A48XXXX for a L&S department).
-These awards will no longer use the Graduate School equivalent department coding (e.g., A34XXXX).
+These awards will no longer use the VCRGE equivalent department coding (e.g., A34XXXX).
 With this change, all expenditures forms (payrolls, requisitions, travel expense reports, direct payments, transfers, etc.) for awards starting after June 30, 2005, should be sent by the administrating department directly to their own Dean's Office for signature and further processing.
-Expenditure forms for these awards are no longer processed in the Graduate School.
+Expenditure forms for these awards are no longer processed in the Office of the Vice Chancellor for Research and Graduate Education.
 This change was initially announced in a November 19, 2004 memo which was sent to Deans, Department Chairs, and Department Administrators.

-While the Graduate School will not see individual expenditure forms, this does not lessen our fiduciary responsibility to assure that funds are used in accordance with the sponsor's requirements.
+While he Office of the Vice Chancellor for Research and Graduate Education will not see individual expenditure forms, this does not lessen our fiduciary responsibility to assure that funds are used in accordance with the sponsor's requirements.
 The administering department has primary responsibility for the award, which includes appropriateness of each expenditure as well as the responsibility to not allow expenditures to exceed the awarded individual budget category amounts.
-The Graduate School will audit activity on these awards to insure that they conform to all terms and conditions set by our Research Committee, the Wisconsin Alumni Research Foundation (WARF) and the State, and will follow up with departments as needed.
+The Office of the Vice Chancellor for Research and Graduate Education will audit activity on these awards to insure that they conform to all terms and conditions set by our Research Committee, the Wisconsin Alumni Research Foundation (WARF) and the State, and will follow up with departments as needed.
 This includes the Research Committee Policies and Procedures as well as any conditions that have been included in individual award letters.

 Award Status and Conditions of Award

-Many Graduate School awards are made with conditions that must be met before the award can be activated for use.
+Many VCRGE awards are made with conditions that must be met before the award can be activated for use.
 The status of the award can be found on the WISDM Award Info page.
 If the status is "Active" then expenditure forms can be processed during the approved award period.
 The award begin and end dates can be found in the award letter, or in WISDM (called Project Period) on the Award Info page.
 When the status is "Contingent" or "Withdrawn" expenditures are not allowed on the award.
 In the case of a "Contingent" award, refer to the original award letter for the conditions (e.g., a copy of human subject approval, proof of match, the result from an outside application, etc.).
-All conditions need to be cleared through the Graduate School.
+All conditions need to be cleared through the Office of the Vice Chancellor for Research and Graduate Education.
 Once conditions have been cleared, the award status will be changed to "Active".

 Known Problem: If there has not been any activity (encumbrance or expenditure) on the award using your authorized ORG, then you won't be able to see the account in WISDM yet.
 If you can't see the award in WISDM then you obviously can't use WISDM to find the status (Active, Contingent or Withdrawn).
 You will need to contact the PI to find out the status of the award (e.g., have the conditions of award been met? has the award been activated or withdrawn?).
 Anyone with all campus WISDM authorization (usually someone in a Dean's Office) can look up the account in WISDM for you.
 As long as there is a budget in the account the status is visible to anyone with all campus view authorization in WISDM.